faarismuda/Search-UI-Tools/README.md

 - The extension is designed to work specifically on the domain `searchcenter.gdn-app.com`.
 Some features will be disabled if the extension is used on other domains.
 - Ensure that you have the necessary permissions enabled for the extension to function correctly.
 - The extension uses Chrome's storage API to save the state of the "Highlight Ads" and "Back To Top" features.
+- The extension has not been tested on macOS.
+- The extension has not been tested on browsers other than Chromium-based browsers.

 ## Known Issues